facebook/react-native-website/docs/performance.md

 module.exports = config;
 ```

-The preloadedModules entry in the config indicates which modules should be marked as preloaded by the unbundler.
+The `preloadedModules` entry in the config indicates which modules should be marked as preloaded when building a RAM bundle.
 When the bundle is loaded, those modules are immediately loaded, before any requires have even executed.
 The blacklist entry indicates that those modules should not be required inline.
 Because they are preloaded, there is no performance benefit from using an inline require.
 In fact the javascript spends extra time resolving the inline require every time the imports are referenced.

 ### Test and Measure Improvements

-You should now be ready to build your app using unbundling and inline requires.
+You should now be ready to build your app using the RAM format and inline requires.
 Make sure you measure the before and after startup times.